garrandall/popular-music-data/tracks/ask-of-you-raphael-saadiq.md

 I'll be right there on time
 It's your place or mine
 Just show me the place
-{I really love you} I really love you
+ I really love you
-{I love you Deja} I love you Deja
+ I love you Deja

 Just give me all your lovin'
 (All your love)